mirigotti/BYB-SpikerBox-plots/README.md

 # BYB-SpikerBox-plots
-GUI (Graphical User Interface) for analysis and plots of Backyard Brains SpikerBox ephys. data, for use in GT NEUR2001 labs
+GUI (Graphical User Interface) for analysis and plots of Backyard Brains SpikerBox ephys. data, for use in NEUR2001 lab course at Georgia Tech

+Sample files provided by instructors of NEUR2001

 ---